Risk Factors for Developing Mycosis

 The diagnosis of the sporotrichosis can be done by culturing the organisms from specimen such as pus, skin biopsy, CSF and synovial fluid.
 Periodic acid-Schiff, Gomori methenamine-silver or immunohistochemical staining methods are often used to visualize the organism.

 The ratio of CSF to serum antibody against sporotrichosis suggests of meningeal involvement.
-Similarly, X-ray and CT scan chest point towards respiratory pathology, however, do not give a definitive diagnosis.
+Similarly, X-ray and CT scan of the chest point towards respiratory pathology; however, they do not give a definitive diagnosis.

 Medical approach includes antifungal treatment for all forms of sporotrichosis.
-Itraconazole per oral is most commonly used for 3-6 months.
-Supersaturated potassium iodide (SSKI) is also effective against cutaneous sporotrichosis, however, should be avoided in pregnant females.
+Itraconazole per oral is most commonly used for a period of 3-6 months.
+Supersaturated potassium iodide (SSKI) is also effective against cutaneous sporotrichosis; however, it should be avoided in pregnant females.